stevek-ngdata/lilyproject/tools/archetype/archetype-mapreduce/src/main/resources/archetype-resources/README.txt

    see MyJob code to adjust)

- - if the job has run correctly, you can run lily-scan-records to check the output produced by the reducer
+ - if the job has run correctly, you can run lily-scan-records to check the output produced by the reducer: lily-scan-records -p --record-type {mrsample}Summary